tjboldt/ProDOS-ROM-Drive/README.md

 ## History

-My first Apple computer was an Apple IIe that my brother bought in early 1984.
+My first Apple computer was an Apple //e that my brother bought in early 1984.
 Countless hours were spent playing games which developed my interest in building games.
 This also led to the creation of various utilities to help organize disks or just to see what could be done while programming.

 As time passed, I obtained other machines far more powerful and eventually my once loved Apple IIe got used less and less.
 I did still pull it out of storage every few months to play some classic games or see what I could accomplish with greater programming skills.
 The problem was connecting up disk drives, looking for disks and hoping that the disks still worked.
 To make life simpler, I decided I needed to come up with some way to permanently store the files inside the computer without needing to plug in anything but the power and video connectors.
 This is where the idea for a solid-state drive began.